security-notes/infobyte-faraday-wiki/Basic-plugin-development.md

     $faraday/plugins/repo/[pluginname]

-In the following example you can see simple plugin development of command ping
+In the following example you can see plugin of command ping:

     from plugins import core
     from model import api